Are you fed up bumbling around your workshop not knowing how to do accurate work?

 In this week you will make a simple joint to exact dimensions, entirely by hand, your aim will be perfect fit; one piece exactly inside another; clean oil polished surfaces and chamfered shiny corners.
 Depending upon the amount of work needed on your tools you will also have sharpened some, if not all of them, and set a plane up to work correctly and learning why planes may not have worked for you in the past.
 Hand tools like these are the way into quality work and this is the first step towards that goal.
 From here, with this knowledge, you will be able to practice alone to take these skills to the next stage.
 You should know that you will not need to come to this week with any of your own hand tools but can work with your own tools if you prefer.

 The fee for the week is £830 sterling inclusive of all materials, abrasives and polishes.
 A deposit of £230 sterling is payable in advance and is only returnable should you cancel the course eight weeks prior to the course starting date.
 The balance of £600 is payable four weeks before the course commences.
+The course starts at 8.45 for 9.00 on Mondays and finishes at 3.30 pm on Fridays.
+This is to allow us to sharpen tools and clear up for Mondays.
 If you would be interested in joining us then please contact us via phone or email.
 Course fee and availability

 Build upon what you learned at “Basics”